kudonon/JamesDetector/README.md

 to the detection.

-The project uses an Arduino Uno, an UltraSound sensor, and an active or passive buzzer.To use, set up the mechanism as shown in the schematic and then tape it to a wall.
+The project uses an Arduino Uno, an UltraSound sensor, and an active or passive buzzer.
+To use, set up the mechanism as shown in the schematic (PDF) and then tape it to a wall.
 As soon as someone or something passes through this detector,it will play the song "Mary has a little lamb"